k2-fsa/fast_rnnt/README.md

 This is a simple case of the RNN-T loss, where the joiner network is just addition.

+Note: termination_symbol plays the role of blank in other RNN-T loss implementations, we call it termination_symbol as it terminates symbols of current frame.

 ```python
 am = torch.randn((B, T, C), dtype=torch.float32)